ff6347/json_processing/README.md

 json_processing
 ===============

-A processing sketch for reading and displaying .gpx files.
+A processing sketch for reading and displaying .json files created by [openpaths.cc](openpaths.cc).
 This sketch is part of the course ["Eingabe, Ausgabe.
 Grundlagen der prozessorientierten Gestaltung"](https://incom.org/workspace/4693) by Monika Hoinkis

+Reading a JSON file could also be done using the [loadJsonArray()](http://processing.org/reference/loadJSONArray_.html) method of processing.
+It is more a proof of concept sketch that mixes Processing with JavaScript ind the Prcessing JavaScript mode.